buntine/pioneers/README.md

 It's always a little risky to "rank" people in terms of their importance.
 And, although I've tried to be fair, I feel compelled to declare that this website is simply intended to celebrate the achievements of the masters of our field and is no way attempting to belittle any one persons effort relative to anothers.
 It should be assumed that this data set will always be *somewhat incomplete and somewhat inaccurate*.

+## Running locally / Contributing

-Contributions and corrections are always more than welcome!
+Contributions are always more than welcome for both new data and new/improved functionality!

+1) Ensure you have Typescript, Python and (Postgres or Sqlite3) installed.
+2) Install Flask: `pip install flask`

 ## Screenshots